LBrull/SpeechRecognition/README.md

 ### Experiment 2: Number of epochs

 In this experiment we have trained our attention model with different number of epochs to see how this impacts to the perplexity value.
-Here are the hyperparameter values and the results
+Here are the hyperparameter values and the results:

  | Variable | Description | Value |
  | -- | -- | -- |